-- (1) Protect all forest within Type I fish habitat. - (2) In the event of any inconsistency between the location of Type I fish habitat as shown on Schedule 4 and the actual location of Type I fish habitat identified in the field, the location of Type I fish habitat identified in the field shall apply. - (3) Adjacent to Type I fish habitat, maintain a reserve zone with a minimum width of 2.0 tree lengths, measured from the outer edge of the Type I fish habitat. - (4) Despite subsection (3), the width of the reserve zone in any one development area may be increased or decreased by up to 0.5 tree length measured from the outer edge
+- (1) Protect all forest within Type I fish habitat. - (2) In the event of any inconsistency between the location of Type I fish habitat as shown on Schedule 4 and the actual location of Type I fish habitat identified in the field, the location of Type I fish habitat identified in the field shall apply. - (3) Adjacent to Type I fish habitat, maintain a reserve zone with a minimum width of 2.0 tree lengths, measured from the outer edge of the Type I fish habitat. - (4) Despite subsection (3), the width of the reserve zone in any one development area may be increased or decreased by up to 0.5 tree length measured from the outer edge of the reserve zone to address site specific values, provided there is no net loss of reserve zone area within the development area. - (5) Despite subsections (3) and (4), within a development area, up to 5% of the total area of the reserve zone may be altered or removed, provided that: - (a) the integrity of the Type I fish habitat is maintained; and

-- of the reserve zone to address site specific values, provided there is no net loss of reserve zone area within the development area. - (5) Within an individual development area, up to 5% of the total area of the reserve zone may be altered or removed, provided that: - (a) the integrity of the Type I fish habitat is maintained; and - (b) the alteration or removal is required for road and bridge construction, or to address a safety concern, and there is no practicable alternative. - (6) Within an individual development area, up to 5% of the total area of reserve zone may be altered or removed for purposes other than those referred to in subsection (5)(b), provided that an intergovernmental process is completed. - (7) All areas retained, managed or varied in accordance with subsections (1) to (6) must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia. - (8) Where some or all of the forest within the Type I fish habitat and reserve zones required under subsections (1) and (3) has been previously altered or harvested, provide for the recruitment of functional riparian forest in the Type I fish habitat and reserve zones through natural processes and voluntary management intervention.
+- (b) the alteration or removal is required for road and bridge construction, or to address a safety concern, and there is no practicable alternative. - (5.1) Despite subsections (3) and (4), and in addition to subsection (5), the area of the reserve zone in a development area may be further altered or removed, provided that: - (a) the alteration or removal is required for road and bridge construction, or to address a safety concern, and there is no practicable alternative; - (b) an assessment of risk to the fish stream from the forest development and disturbance is completed by a qualified professional; - (c) the integrity of the Type I fish habitat is maintained; - (d) an adaptive management plan is developed and implemented; and - (e) an intergovernmental process is completed. - (6) Within a development area, up to 5% of the total area of the reserve zone may be altered or removed for purposes other than those referred to in subsection (5)(b), provided that an intergovernmental process is completed. - (7) All areas retained, managed or varied in accordance with subsections (1) to (6) must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia. - (8) Where some or all of the forest within the Type I fish habitat and reserve zones required under subsections (1) and (3) has been previously altered or harvested, provide for the recruitment of functional riparian forest in the Type I fish habitat and reserve zones through natural processes and voluntary management intervention.